A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: Background

 \subsection{Covariance shrinkage}

-In statistical literature\cite{chen2009shrinkage,chen2010shrinkage,chen2011robust,ledoit2004well} covariance shrinkage refers to describe the methodology under which a statistical covariance derived from a set of samples is made to approach the ``true'' covariance from which the set of samples is derived.
+In the statistical literature \cite{chen2009shrinkage,chen2010shrinkage,chen2011robust,ledoit2004well} covariance shrinkage refers to the methodology under which an empirical covariance is made to approach the ``true'' covariance from which the set of samples is derived.
 For the vast majority of statistical applications, there is no additional apriori knowledge about the distribution of the samples, thus assumptions such as Gaussianity and sphericity are made.
-In data assimilation applications, however, climatological estimates of covariance are extremely commonplace.
+In data assimilation applications, however, climatological estimates of covariance are commonplace.

+Assume that one has access to a target covariance matrix $\*P$ that represents the \textit{a priori} knowledge about the error covariances.
+This matrix can be a climatological estimate of the covariance, or can be chosen through some ergodic assumption (with localization) using previous data.
+In existing data assimilation algorithms, such estimates most often exist for 4D-Var methods, and take the form of a static known background covariance that is an independent estimate from the current state.

-Assume that there exists a target covariance matrix $\!P$ that represents the \textit{a priori} knowledge about the error spatial correlations.
-In this paper we focus on an additive shrinkage covariance structure which is a linear combination of the empirical covariance \eqref{eq:empirical-forecast-covariance} and the target covariance,
+We seek to combine this offline estimate of the covariance containing prior knowledge with the online estimate of the covariance obtained from the EnKF ensemble.
+In this paper we focus on an additive shrinkage covariance structure which is a linear combination of the the target covariance matrix and the empirical covariance \eqref{eq:empirical-forecast-covariance}:

+with $\gamma_i$ represents the shrinkage factor (the linear combination coefficient) and $\mu_i$ represents a scaling factor.
+The choice of $\gamma_i$ is extremely important.
+In contemporary data assimilation literature (e.g., see \cite{asch2016data}) this factor is taken as a hyper-parameter whose optimal tuning could lead to significant reduction in error; however, the empirical tuning by trial and error is costly, and poor choices can offset possible improvements.

-with $\gamma_i$ representing the shrinkage factor and $\mu_i$ representing a scaling factor.
-By employing a general target matrix $\!P$, a closed-form expression to compute the weight value $\gamma_i$ is proposed in \cite{Stoica2008,Zhu2011}.
+By employing a general invertible target matrix $\*P$, and optimizing for a 2-norm distance over the ``true'' covariance, a closed-form expression to compute the shrinkage factor $\gamma_i$ is proposed in \cite{Stoica2008,Zhu2011}.
 In this derivation, weights are computed as follows:

-but as such an estimate is expensive to compute in an operational setting well will settle for a more computationally inexpensive method.
-No assumptions about the structure of $\!P$ are made to compute $\gamma_i$.
-The general form \eqref{eq:shrinkage-covariance} can be reduced to a standard form where the target matrix is the (scaled) identity by defining the statistical covariance $\!C_i = \!P^{-\frac{1}{2}}\Ct{\xf_i}{\xf_i}\!P^{-\frac{1}{2}}$.
-The corresponding scaling factor, $\mu_i$ is then the average covariance of $\!C_i$,
+Since the estimate \eqref{eq:KA} is expensive to compute in an operational setting, here we will settle for a more computationally inexpensive method.
+No assumptions about the structure of $\*P$ are made to compute $\gamma_i$.
+The general form \eqref{eq:shrinkage-covariance} can be reduced to a standard form where the target matrix is the (scaled) identity by defining:

-with the new target $\mu_i\*I$ representing a spherical climatological assumption on $\!C_i$.
+where the new target matrix $\mu_i\,\*I_{n \times n}$ represents a spherical climatological assumption on $\*C_i$.
+Equivalently we can write